The ALLEN (I) DNA Patrilineage Project

 * Mutation 572-, shared by Bill_A and Rev.Rod, may not be shared by Bill_B, who has tested only to 37 markers; thus the latter may not fit into the tree at this point.

 The chart below shows the haplotypes for each tested project member of this patrilineage.
 I’ve decapitated most of the marker names (truncating “DYS393” to just “393”) to improve readability.
-The colored markers mutate slower or faster than the norm.
-Thus, [DYS]439 is fast, [DYS]458 is faster, and CDYa&b are blazing, while [DYS]393 is slow.
-Contrary to what one might think, though, it makes very little difference to the TMRCA calculation whether the markers that mutate are slow or fast.
-One expects most of the mutations to occur amidst the fast markers, and if slow markers mutate instead that actually increases the TMRCA a bit.
+The markers with colored headings mutate slower or faster than the norm.
+Thus, [DYS]439 is a fast mutator, [DYS]458 is faster, and CDYa&s are blazing, while [DYS]393 is slow.
+The remaining markers fall into the midrange of mutability.

-Test Subject Information FTDNA 37-Marker Panel FTDNA Markers 38-67 Additional Markers
+Haplotype Identifiers FTDNA 37-Marker Panel FTDNA Markers 38-67 FTDNA Markers 68-111 Haplotype Identifiers

 Proj